NorthernMan54/homebridge-alexa/README.md

 * Support for Apple TV ( Supports homebridge-apple-tv, and homebridge-apple-tv-remote )
 * Support Spotify playback controls on Yamaha Receivers via homebridge-yamaha-home
 * Support for door locks
+* Support for door bells ( Tested with homebridge-camera-ffmpeg )

 Alexa device names are the same as the homebridge device names.